hdtodd/rtl_433_stats/SNR-v2-Release-Notes.md

 ### Known issues

 Service disruptions may cause rtl\_433 to insert blocks of null characters (0x00) into the log file, and SNR is not programmed to ignore those.
-The JSON loader fails when null characters are encountered in the input file, and an error message is issued by SNR to inform and suggest a solution for removing the null characters.  (`sed -e 's/\x0//g' oldfile.json > newfile.json` on a Linux system; Mac's OSX Posix sed processes the null ("\x0") incorrectly.
+The JSON loader fails when null characters are encountered in the input file, and an error message is issued by SNR to inform and suggest a solution for removing the null characters.  (`sed -e 's/\x0//g' oldfile.json > newfile.json` on a Linux system; or `tr -d '\000' < oldfile.json > newfile.json` on OSX/Posix systems)

 ## Author
 David Todd, hdtodd@gmail.com, 2023.03